sahil-tah/RUN-tool-for-Linux/README.md

 ### Edit

-Now you can work with Python 2 and Python 3.
-By default it will run Python 3 but in case if you want to run a python 2 file, simply add "-2" after the filename.
+Now you can work with Python 2 and Python 3 altogether.
+By default it will run Python 3 but for python 2, simply add "-2" after the filename.
 ```
 > run <filename> -2
 ```